TYPO3-extensions/gridelements/Documentation/Chapters/Faq/Index.rst

 **Answer:** It's very easy to provide a new CType for the tt\_content table with the TYPO3 API since this table already offers you lots of different fields to make use of.
-Just create the TCA structure and add a new content type via an extension or maybe via extTables.php, provide some TypoScript for the frontend output and – voila – here you go with a new content element.
+Just create the TCA structure and add a new content type via an extension, provide some TypoScript for the frontend output and – voila – here you go with a new content element.